Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step3.md

 5\.
 Here’s a small set of example tasks that show the new root password if `.my.cnf` does not exist and show a message if it already exists:

 <pre class="file" data-filename="playbook.yml"><blockquote>
-    - name: Generate new root password
-      command: openssl rand -hex 7 creates=/root/.my.cnf
-      register: mysql_new_root_pass
-  # If /root/.my.cnf doesn't exist and the command is run
+    # If `/root/.my.cnf` doesn't exist and the command is run
     - debug: msg="New root password is {{ mysql_new_root_pass.stdout }}"
       when: mysql_new_root_pass.changed
-  # If /root/.my.cnf exists and the command is not run
+    # If `/root/.my.cnf` exists and the command is not run
     - debug: msg="No change to root password"
       when: not mysql_new_root_pass.changed
 </blockquote></pre>

 6\.
 Once you make the change to add `creates=/root/.my.cnf`, you should add a `when` argument to all of the relevant operations.
-After making these changes, the MySQL section of your playbook should look like this:
+After making these changes, the MySQL section of your playbook should look the one given below.
+Rather than copying and pasting the whole thing, compare your code to the following and append manually:

 >Note: Make sure you are able to spot the changes we are making and that you understand why they are being made.

-<pre class="file" data-filename="playbook.yml"><blockquote>
+If you are have been instructed not to do the MySQL Security portion, realize you only need to append one line.

+<pre><blockquote>
   # MySQL
     - name: Install MySQL
       apt: name={{item}}
       with_items:
         - mysql-server
         - python-mysqldb

+  # [OPTIONAL] MySQL Security - Start
     - name: Generate new root password
       command: openssl rand -hex 7 creates=/root/.my.cnf
       register: mysql_new_root_pass